 Health Benefits of Omega-3’s

-Research shows that substituting omega-6 and 9 containing foods in place of foods high in saturated fats are beneficial to health.
+Research shows that substituting omega-6 and omega-9 foods in place of foods high in saturated fats are beneficial to health.
 However, there is even more research and supportive evidence on the health benefits of omega-3 fatty acids.
 I’ve outlined a few of these major health benefits below.

 - lowering resting blood pressure